What Is the Best Thailand Family Itinerary for 2 Weeks?

 Koh Phangan – The Crystal Island

 Koh Phangan is an island in the Gulf of Thailand, covering about 125 square kilometers of lush greenery and beautiful beaches.
-It’s famous for its laid-back atmosphere, stunning coastline, and the Full Moon Party, which draws thousands of visitors every month.
+It’s famous for its laid-back atmosphere, stunning coastline, and the Full Moon Party, which draws tens of thousands of visitors every month.

 Day 11: Arrival in Phuket